Bessemer process: Patent

 writes that Kelly may have been inspired by techniques introduced by Chinese ironworkers hired by Kelly in 1854.
 The claim that both Kelly and Bessemer invented the same process remains controversial.
 When Bessemer's patent for the process was reported by Scientific American, Kelly responded by writing a letter to the magazine.
 In the letter, Kelly states that he had previously experimented with the process and claimed that Bessemer knew of Kelly's discovery.
 He wrote that "I have reason to believe my discovery was known in England three or four years ago, as a number of English puddlers visited this place to see my new process.
 Several of them have since returned to England and may have spoken of my invention there."
 It is suggested Kelly's process was less developed and less successful than Bessemer's process.

 Sir Henry Bessemer described the origin of his invention in his autobiography written in 1890.
 During the outbreak of the Crimean War, many English industrialists and inventors became interested in military technology.
 According to Bessemer, his invention was inspired by a conversation with Napoleon III in 1854 pertaining to the steel required for better artillery.
 Bessemer claimed that it "was the spark which kindled one of the greatest revolutions that the present century had to record, for during my solitary ride in a cab that night from Vincennes to Paris, I made up my mind to try what I could to improve the quality of iron in the manufacture of guns."
 At the time, steel was used to make only small items like cutlery and tools, but was too expensive for cannons.
 Starting in January 1855, he began working on a way to produce steel in the massive quantities required for artillery and by October he filed his first patent related to the Bessemer process.
 He patented the method a year later in 1856.
+William Kelly was awarded priority patent in 1857.

 Bessemer licensed the patent for his process to four ironmasters, for a total of £27,000, but the licensees failed to produce the quality of steel he had promised—it was "rotten hot and rotten cold", according to his friend, William Clay—and he later bought them back for £32,500.
 His plan had been to offer the licenses to one company in each of several geographic areas, at a royalty price per ton that included a lower rate on a proportion of their output in order to encourage production, but not so large a proportion that they might decide to reduce their selling prices.
 By this method he hoped to cause the new process to gain in standing and market share.